Unemployment in Czech Republic

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices slid 0.2% from the previous month in April, following March’s 0.1% dip.
+Consumer prices rose 0.17% from the previous month in May, following April’s 0.53% jump.